austinhutchen/cMalloc/README.md

 # Evaluation

-You'll be evaluated by having a functioning `malloc`.

 The driver program summarizes the performance of your allocator by computing a *performance index*, $P$, which is a